Search for your article of interest

 Usefulness:

-Incidents near areas of interest to the oil and gas industry were down this week to 25 below recent and long-term averages.
-Non-Armed Forces incidents were average at 16%.
+Incidents near areas of interest to the oil and gas industry were down significantly this week at 16 well below recent and long-term averages.
+However, non-Armed Forces incidents were about twice the long-term average in percentage terms, about average in absolute terms.
 This is our indicator of increased guerrilla-initiated activity.
-Correspondingly, our 4-week Moving Average incident count was down to 33.5 and the 52 week average was down although essentially unchanged at 33.7 incidents per week.
+Correspondingly our 4-week Moving Average incident count was down at 26.5 and the 52 week average was down slightly but essentially unchanged at 32.8 incidents per week.

 Usefulness: